Case Study – Optimizing Maintenance Management and Real Estate Audits with Cadulis

 - Automated reports: reduced turnaround times and improved client relationships.

-- Collaboration with subcontractors: enhanced fluidity and traceability.
+- Collaboration with subcontractors: increased fluidity and traceability.

 7. Recommendations for Other Companies